-Existing Commercial/Industrial Waterfront Facilities:
+Existing Marinas and Commercial/Industrial Waterfront Facilities:

-- Altering pier configuration or adding berthing spaces within existing waterfront facility boundaries may be permitted. - If construction results in additional boats being berthed, a wastewater pump out facility may be required. - New waterfront facilities and expansions of existing waterfront facilities beyond existing structures are not authorized under this permit.
+- Altering pier configuration or adding berthing spaces within existing marina/facility boundaries may be permitted. - If construction results in additional boats being berthed, a wastewater pump out facility may be required. - New marinas/facilities and expansions of existing marinas/facilities beyond existing boundaries are not authorized under this permit.